ibm-satellite/academy-labs/instructor-labs/link-endpoint/steps.md

 ## Adding another application's route to view its UI through a Satellite link endpoint

+1. To add the ability to view another application's UI route through a Satellite Link Endpoint, you can use the same strategy as was done with the OpenShift Console (that is just an app with a UI).
+You have figured out the IBM Cloud oauth port, so, you don't have to worry about authentication again into the cluster.
+However, you do have to create anther Link Endpoint to point to the application's route in the remote cluster.
+Let's look at Transformation Advisor as another example.
+The UI Route in the cluster is: ta-apps.< Ingress Subdomain >

+2. In order to setup another Link Endpoint to talk to the Transformation Advisor UI Route, you would create another Link Endpoint by going to the **Link endpoints** > **Create an endpoint**.
+On the **Resource details** tab, enter `ta-ui-route` as the **Endpoint name**.
+In the **Destination address** field, enter the value from above for your TA UI Route: `ta-apps.< Ingress Subdomain >`.
+For the **Port** field, enter `443`.

+3. Adjust the proxy file to add another line below the console-openshift-console entry, to match the `ta-app.< Ingress Subdomain >` and have it return the Satelitte link endpoint URL and port.
+An example pac file with another line in it is here [sample .pac file with ta-apps](./OmegaProfile_proxy_example3.pac)

+4. Once you re-load your proxy file, you can then click on the T/A UI route in your cluster's console and it will now show through the Satellite Endpoint Link!!

 ## If you are still experiencing errors

 1. Review your proxy file for any formatiing errors
-2. Make sure the proxy file has the correct hostname and values
+2. Make sure the proxy file has the correct hostname and values, and the correct Link Endpoint return hostnames and ports.
-3. Make sure you have created the link endpoint with the correct FQDN and ports, both use HTTP Tunnel as the protocol
+3. Make sure you have created the link endpoint with the correct FQDN.
+The FQDN has to match the URL you are using in FireFox.
+4. Make sure the ports of the Link Endpoints are correct, both use HTTP Tunnel as the protocol

 Congrats!
 The lab is now complete.